 Rua Siqueira Campos 143, Loja 11, Copacabana.
 Tel: +55 21 3437-1408

 If Amazônia Soul’s açaí is not the real deal, then what is?
 Their açaí is typically made with no sugar, and blended to the creamiest of consistencies.
 With the high price tag attached to it, also comes the high quality, that makes it worth experimenting.
 In case you want something more than just açai, a crab tapioca will prove to be a great order.
-Amazônia Soul is a hidden gem in the neighborhood of Ipanema – at the same square where every Sunday the famous hippie market in Rio takes place.
+Amazônia Soul is a hidden gem in the neighborhood of Ipanema.
+It is located at the same square where every Sunday the famous hippie market in Rio takes place.
 It’s the place to be for those açaí lovers who want a piece of Amazonian Brazil in their mouth.

 Praça General Osório – R. Teixeira de Melo 37, Loja B, Ipanema.
 Tel: +55 21 2247-1028

 This restaurant specializes in the açaí berry; ASA Açaí doesn’t limit the açaí options to only the famous açaí bowls, for it also incorporates it into its dishes.
 They serve açaí guacamole made with the berry instead of an avocado, and a couple of other varieties of classic dishes.
 Their menu specializes in their pasty açaí formula, however, they also offer other typical Brazilian foods, that include cashew nuts, tapioca and traditional dishes.
 ASA Açaí açaí bowls can be personalized to taste when ordering, and are even better with the homemade granola formulated by the restaurant’s nutritionist.
 The great food and açaí, plus a pleasant and clean environment, will not disappoint customers.